 Fire and Heating Supplies

 Fire is a very important tool when camping or hiking.
 More than allowing you to cook and giving you warmth in the cold, dark night, it can also be used as an emergency signal.
 Don’t forget to pack matches and fire starters.
 And also, check the fire safety regulations of the park or campsite you’re going.
+Besides, you can take a small space heater, to stay warm during the night.

 Skin & Eye Protection